-B. A basic California Teaching Credential or a minimum of 12 units of Education course C. Completion of prerequisite course work (Special Education 471, 500, 501).
-2. Core Courses (15-18) Special Education 600 (3) Special Education 670 (3) Special Education 680 in area of specialty (3) Education 690 (3) Education 791A (3) and 791B (3); or Education 795A (3) and 795B (3); or Education 799A, Thesis (3) 3.
+A basic California Teaching Credential or a minimum of 12 units of Education course work C. Completion of prerequisite course work (Special Education 471, 500, 501).
+2. Core Courses (15-18) Special Education 600 (3) Special Education 670 (3) Special Education 680 in area of specialty (3) Education 690 (3) Education 791A (3) and 791B (3); or Education 795A (3) and 795B (3); or Education 799A Thesis (3) 3.
 Electives (12-15 units) Coursework selected with the approval of the Graduate Adviser.
-These may include coursework completed as part of the Specialist Credential Requirements. • In a departmentally approved section of these courses.
-In Gifted Concentration, Special Education 622 may be substituted for Special Education 680 with Teaching/Service Credentials and Certificates The College of Education offers programs which lead to teaching, specialist, and services credentials.
+These may include coursework completed as part of the Specialist Credential Requirements.
+In a departmentally approved section of these courses.
+In Gifted Concentration, Special Education 622 may be substituted for Special Education 680 with approval of Graduate Adviser.
+For students completing the Bilingual (Spanish) Certificate Program, Multicultural Education 602 (3) may be substituted, with approval of Graduate Adviser.
+Teaching/Service Credentials and Certificates The College of Education offers programs which lead to teaching, specialist, and services credentials.
 Students who desire to seek a credential should consult with departmental advisers in order to determine their status and needed requirements.
 Information on these credentials is available in the offices of the several departments of the College of Education and in the Credentials Office, College of Education.
-The College of Education has obtained approval for programs leading to the following credentials: Approved Credential Programs Multiple subjects credential Single subject credential...
+The College of Education has obtained approval for programs leading to the following credentials: Approved Credential Programs 1.
+Multiple subjects credential......